 Requirements for Admission

-Applicants should be committed to learning and passionate about developing their career as a farmer and food system leader.
-Preference will be given to applicants with at least one full season of farming experience and a background in a production setting.
+Applicants should be committed to learning and passionate about developing their career as a farmer and agricultural food systems leader.
+Preference will be given to applicants with one to two full seasons of farming experience and a background in a production setting.
 Strong commitment and effort is required and solid time management skills are essential.
-Apprentices will need to feel comfortable in an educational setting.
-Teaching or public speaking skills are a plus.
-Additional prerequisites include the ability to lift at least 50 pounds, be outside in adverse weather conditions, and to function positively in a team and as a part of a collaborative work environment.
+Additional prerequisites include the ability to lift at least 50 pounds, be outside in adverse weather conditions and to function positively in a team and as part of a collaborative work environment.
 Parts of the apprenticeship require intensive physical effort.

 For questions and information, write to email@example.com